 He notes that this city was home to some 40,000 people during Roman times, first settled by retired soldiers under Caesar Augustus.

-“It’s been standing like this for more than 2,000 years,” says Mangut, still marveling.
+“It’s been standing like this for more than 2,000 years,” Mangut says, still marveling.

-He adds that the building survived the many waves of conquest and re-conquest because everyone from the Visigoths to the Moors recognized its magnificence, and made it their most important building.
+He says the building survived the many waves of conquest and re-conquest because everyone from the Visigoths to the Moors recognized its magnificence, and made it their most important building.

-Much more recently, the area had fallen into disrepair.
+Much more recently, the area fell into disrepair.

-“It was surrounded by garbage, and cats,” says Mangut, pointing out that the city has now built a complex of shops and restaurants around it, one which fills, and lights up, at night.
+“It was surrounded by garbage, and cats,” says Mangut, pointing out that the city has now built a complex of shops and restaurants around it, which fills up, and lights up, at night.

 When we arrive at the theater, a young woman stands on the stage, flanked by resplendent marble columns, and gives an impromptu opera performance, which the well-tuned, ancient acoustics carry to every corner.
 Not just a ruin, the theater here is still home to one of Spain’s most important summer theater festivals.

-We experience it in restaurants, often served as an appetizer with local cheese and bread, and also make use of the pork during a cooking class at Espeza, a cozy little kitchen in the heart of the city.
-Preparing four dishes—all with local, Extremaduran ingredients—a warm autumn salad with oranges, fennel, pumpkin, olive oil, a thyme soup, and steak tartare, made with Iberian pork.
+We experience it in restaurants, often served as an appetizer with local cheese and bread, and also during a cooking class at Espeza, a cozy little kitchen in the heart of the city.
+Preparing four dishes—all with local, Extremaduran ingredients—a warm autumn salad with oranges, fennel, pumpkin, olive oil; a thyme soup; and steak tartare made with Iberian pork.

-“This is traditionally a poor region, but with really great products,” explains chef and teacher Cristina Cle Vicente, noting the hot summers, and just enough rain.
-“Everything is fresh, and accessible.”
+“This is traditionally a poor region, but with really great products,” chef and teacher Cristina Cle Vicente says, noting the hot summers, and just enough rain.
+“Everything is fresh and accessible.”

 “The herds,” Mangut says.
 “They could always come with you.”

-“If just one thing changes, it changes the production,” he observes, with Mangut interpreting.
+“If just one thing changes, it changes the production,” he says, with Mangut interpreting.